 Renewable Energy Projects in the Shire of West Arthur

 Green Wind Renewables has recently announced its Ambrosia wind farm project near Moodiarrup, approximately 30km south of Darkan.
-Green Wind can be contacted through the following link
+Green Wind can be contacted through the following link.

 Acciona Energía announced its Bellwether wind farm project for the Darkan, Arthur River and Tarwonga areas.
 For information on Acciona’s project please visit the following links.

 RES announced its Dardadine project in October 2024.
 This project is located on the border of the West Arthur and Williams Shires.
-RES can be contacted through the following link
+RES can be contacted through the following link.

-The Shire has been in contact with other windfarm companies such as Lacour, Neoen, and Vestas but none of these potential projects has been announced at this stage.
+The Shire has been in contact with other windfarm companies such as Neoen, and Vestas but none of these potential projects has been announced at this stage.

 Shire Role in Development